We use cookies on this site to enhance your experience.

 Before coming to Laurier, I held a postdoctoral fellowship in the Department of English at the University of Calgary, and taught for four years in the Department of English at the University of Toronto.

 Teaching is a joyful vocation for me, and I find helping students to grow in their thinking and writing skills to be deeply satisfying work.
-When I’m not engaged in teaching or research, I can be found walking or jogging with my dog, swimming, or working on my green thumb in the back garden.
+When I’m not engaged in teaching or research, I can be found walking or running with my dog, experimenting in the kitchen, or working on my green thumb in the back garden.

 My current research and teaching is concentrated in the area of literature and the environment, with a particular focus on Canadian, American, and Indigenous literatures.
 I am currently working on a project titled Points of Entry: Ecocritical Investigations Along the Canada-US Border, that examines cultural portrayals of environmental phenomena that cross the Canada-US border.
 I am also interested in literature's intersection with problems of infrastructure and resource extraction in the 20th and 21st centuries.